rlapar/kiwi-ml/README.md

 ```

 #### Options
-**-i**: Path to json file to read the data (instead of requesting the server interactively) - if specified, all other options are ignored
+**-i**: Path to json file to read the data from (instead of requesting the server interactively) - if specified, all other options are ignored

 **-r**: Number of required measurments for one point - default 5